halka-org/state/README.md

 }
 ```

-Here, we are passing a custom equality to check if unsigned value is the same as before.
+Here, we are passing a custom equality check function to check if the absolute value is the same as before.
 If yes, then we don't update it.

 > (PS: It's redundant here because square of any number is always positive.
 The example is just for demonstration purposes)